david-harkness/connect4/README.md

 ###Instructions

 * Using left and right arrow for moving the token.
-* Use spacebar to drop token
+* Use up / down arrow or spacebar to drop token

 Game is turn based.
 Winning condition is checked after every move.
 Once there is a winner, the token stays either red or blue.